Polarised random k-SAT: Proof of

-Note that \cref{prop:roughbounds} depends on the lower bound on the $2$-SAT threshold (\cref{lemma:2SAT-lb}), while the upper bound on the $2$-SAT threshold (\cref{lemma:2SAT-ub}) depends on \cref{mainthm}, which in turn depends on \cref{prop:roughbounds}.
-But there is no circularity of reasoning here, since the upper and lower bounds on the $2$-SAT threshold do not depend on each other.
+\cref{lemma:2SAT-ub,lemma:cycleequiv} together show that $\Phi_m(n,2,0)$ is unsatisfiable w.h.p. for any $m\geq n+\omega((n \ln n)^{9/10})$, so the right hand side above is $1-o(1)$.
+In other words, $\Phi_m(n,2,p)$ is unsatisfiable w.h.p.\footnote{Note that \cref{prop:roughbounds} depends on the lower bound on the $2$-SAT threshold (\cref{lemma:2SAT-lb}), while the upper bound on the $2$-SAT threshold (\cref{lemma:2SAT-ub}) depends on \cref{mainthm}, which in turn depends on \cref{prop:roughbounds}.
+But there is no circularity of reasoning here, since the upper and lower bounds on the $2$-SAT threshold do not depend on each other.} \end{proof}